pshyong/Shibainu/doc/sprint 0/PB.md

     - Users should be able to specify if all keywords or if any keyword is sufficient for a match

 **Edit my thread:**
-- As a first-year student, I want to be able to edit a thread I created earlier to clarify what I meant by “Easy 4.0”
+- As a first-year student, I want to be able to edit a thread I created earlier so that I can clarify what I meant by “Easy 4.0”
 - Estimate: 2
 - Priority: Medium
 - Criteria of Satisfaction: